Sukrittt/React-Deploy-Test/README.md

-Note: The website URL is not avaiable due to some error.
+Note: The website URL is not available due to some error.